 Inventing Homemade Instruments with Math and Measurement

-You will learn how musical instruments vibrate in a series of fractions called the harmonic series, and how to design your own musical instruments by measuring length, liquid volume and weight/mass.
+You will learn how musical instruments vibrate in a series of fractions called the harmonic series, and how to design your own musical instruments by measuring length, liquid volume, and weight/mass.

-Make Your Own Musical Instruments
+Easy to Make Musical Instruments

 Panpipes by Phil Tulga

 Building pan pipes is a fun way for students to apply their knowledge of measurement and length.
 As they will hear: longer tubes produce a lower pitch, and shorter tubes produce a higher pitch.

 Make a banjo, bass, a dancing lumberjack, dulcimer, drum, rainstick, or a thumb piano.